Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 This article contains affiliate links.
-It means no extra cost for you but a little commission for me to support my hobby and blog.
+It means no extra cost for you but a little commission (2-3%) for me to support my hobby and blog.
 Thank you!

-Is Liquitex Basics Student grade or Artist-grade paint?
+Liquitex Basics is a Student grade paint

 Student-grade paint means less pigment load in general, more filler and less single-pigmented colors.